ElyHunt/ARPetsPortfolioMirror/presentation/finalPresentation/outline.md

 ## The problem and the idea

 Problem *for* the project: Choose an interesting project for Senior Design
+### Josh and I met our first year in CoSci.
+We were in 1030 and we agreed we just wanted to make a game.
+###

 Problem *of* the project: Living alone in an apartment that doesn't allow pets can get very lonely